AlexandreWNeto/estonian_citizens_around_the_world/README.md

 https://awneto-basic.github.io/estonian_citizens_around_the_world/

 <!-- wp:paragraph -->
-This dataset lists the number of Estonian citizens living outside of Estonia, per country, as of 21st February 2022.
+This dataset lists the number of Estonian citizens living outside of Estonia, grouped by country, as of 21st February 2022.
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->